Jenkins-Of-Ewelme Web Site

 There are many speed test facilities available, basically using the principle of downloading a fixed size file and measuring the time it takes, then returning the file back to establish an upload time.
 One of my favourites has always been mybroadbandspeed.co.uk, which presents an uncomplicated and advert free tester, but still with the facility to record a limited number of test runs, and will even draw a graph of historical performance.
 However, my functional preference at the moment is the BBmax tester, which although a bit garish, provides some very useful logging facilities.
 There's even one, Speedtest.net, that lets you choose from test servers located all over the world, but that might be going a bit far don't you think!?

 The first thing that precedes the BBmax speed test proper is what is known as a 'ping' test.
 As its name implies, it sends out a very short message to the IP address of the test server, and measures how long this takes to be 'reflected' back.
 Such a test not only gives some idea of how clear the route to the file server is at a certain point in time, but also an indication of the reaction time (latency) of the network, which could be important to someone playing an on-line interactive game or video conferencing.
 The BBmax tester also allows you to keep an unlimited on-line log of your results.
 This has proved to be most useful, not only to see long term trends in speed results, but also allows the test to be both portable in terms of being able to be used on different computers and smart devices, but also in different locations.
 To do this, you need to log on after you have registered a user name (email address) and password.
 This is exactly what 'Three' will ask you to do if you are discussing some sort of performance issue with them.
 They usually want you to do some tests over three days!
 You provide them with your email address and password, and they can see what's been going on.
-Would you like to try mine to see many months performance?
-When you reach the site, log on as chris@jenkins-of-ewelme.org.uk with a password of '333333' and look at 'Previous Test Results' to see the increasing broadband trends over the past 18 months.
-In recent times, there have been some, what were thought to be 'ridiculous', results e.g. >15 Mbs.
+Would you like to try mine to see two and a half years of measured performance?
+Click here.
+In recent times, there has been more consistency, although there have been some, that were initially thought to be 'ridiculous' results e.g. >15 Mbs.
 But because these sorts of recorded speeds are happening more frequently on a regular basis, they just have to be believed.
-Anyway, would you be so kind as to remember to log off again and then perhaps set up your own log?
-Thanks!
+The tests were done using one of two MiFi devices, both via in-house WiFi, one in a local room and the other in another room at the other side of the house.
+Both MiFi were mounted on downstairs windows.

 It's all very well doing these spot checks occasionally to see whether you are getting satisfactory performance, but my main means of continuous 'real-time' monitoring is to use the 'tbbmeter', which you can download from http://www.thinkbroadband.com/tbbmeter.html .
-This can be compacted to be a small inconspicuous square and arranged to be 'on top' of your display so you can 'see' all the Internet traffic that comes and goes through your PC or device.
+This can be compacted to be a small inconspicuous square at various levels of transparency, and arranged to be 'on top' of your display so you can 'see' all the Internet traffic speeds that comes and goes through your PC or device.
+Similar real time 'apps' can be found for Android and other mobile devices, e.g. Network Monitor Mini.

 This display is showing the varying speeds of buffered data download while watching a TV programme in High Definition.
 Note the instantaneous speed shown of 8.5Mbs!